hello@uvisahealth.com

 At UVISA, we believe women deserve better options.
 That’s why our device aims to empower women to take control of their health, providing a more efficient solution for treating vaginal infections while minimizing the side effects that come with traditional treatments.

-women are open to using the device, of which 53% women answered "Yes.
-Great idea!", and 38% answered "Maybe.
+of women (n=1200) are open to using the device, of which 53% women answered "Yes.
+Great idea!", and 38% said "Maybe.
 As long as it works and is safe."

 of asked general practitioners, pharmacists and gynecologists would recommend (n=37) the product as long as there is clinical data supporting it.